fetchai/agents-aea/docs/connection.md

 * `connection.py` containing the scaffolded connection class
 * `connection.yaml` containing the scaffolded configuration file

+As a developer you have the choice between implementing a sync or async interface.
+The scaffolded `connection.py` file contains two classes: the `MyScaffoldAsyncConnection` inherited from the <a href="../api/connections/base#connection-objects">`Connection`</a> base class and the `MyScaffoldSyncConnection` inherited from the <a href="../api/connections/base#connection-objects">`BaseSyncConnection`</a>.
+Remove the unused class.

 ### Primary methods to develop - async connection interface

-The scaffolded `connection.py` file contains a single class inherited from the <a href="../api/connections/base#connection-objects">`Connection`</a> base class.

 The developer needs to implement four public coroutines: